IoT Data Analysis

 • Data reading might be scaled out using multiple entities, while writing might be scaled up using more productive servers.

-Relational DBMS scaling options
+Relational DBMS Scaling Options

-Figure 1: Relational DBMS scaling options
+Figure 1: Relational DBMS Scaling Options

 Complex Event Processing (CEP) systems